Ethernity00/Blog/README.md

 # Blog
-My own blog website
-This is the place where I will publish my blog website that was created using Hugo
+This repo will be use to publish my Hugo website